 Student Life At QASMT

 The other aspect of school life was the academics.
-I take Biology, Physics and Economics at a high level and English, Maths at standard level and learn French Ab Initio.
+I studied Biology, Physics and Economics Higher Level and English, Maths Standard Level and French Ab Initio.
 The best thing about the IB is that every subject will challenge you.
 The assignments, the course work, they all shape you to become knowledgeable, to be principle and to be inquirers.
-Also, academically I’ve been able to take opportunities in STEM which have brought me to other parts of the world!
-In grade 11, I attended the International Student Science Festival where I shared my research on Iridium satellites and earned myself some very awesome international friends and an award for the Best Presentation for Physics and Maths.
-In March of 2016, I was also able to meet Dr Sylvia Earle, a world renowned marine biologist and conservationist, and also Dr Karl, the really famous interdisciplinary scientist at the World Science Festival where I took part of the inaugural program of STEM Girl Power Camp.
+Also, academically I’ve been able to take opportunities in STEM, which have taken me to other parts of the world.
+In Year 11 I attended the International Student Science Festival where I shared my research on Iridium satellites and earned myself some very awesome international friends and an award for the Best Presentation for Physics and Maths.
+In March of 2016, I was also able to meet Dr Sylvia Earle, a world renowned marine biologist and conservationist, and also Dr Karl Kruszelnicki, the really famous interdisciplinary scientist at the World Science Festival where I took part in the inaugural program of STEM Girl Power Camp.

 Overall, my experiences as a student in QASMT are expansively big and I couldn’t possibly write them all down here.
 Therefore, I invite you to take the leap of faith and try these opportunities for yourself.
 I hope you are equipped with enough courage now and the IB doesn’t intimidate you, and the rigour of the program doesn’t back you down.
 I will say to you now, take a big risk and believe in yourself.
 Good luck!

-QASMT is renowned for being very academically focussed, and this was one of my biggest worries about coming here.
-I have always been a balanced person: dedicated to my school work, but also a very keen sportsperson.
+QASMT Campus is renowned for being very academically focussed and this was one of my biggest worries about coming here.
+I have always been a balanced person: dedicated to my school work but also a very keen sportsperson.
 I was awarded the overall sports award for girls in my final year of primary school, and continued into high school as a long distance runner and club rower.
 I love sport in general, and took advantage of the school sport teams at my previous high-school, participating in soccer, AFL, badminton, athletics and cross-country teams.
 Thus, I was unsure as to whether I would be able to continue these extra-curricular activities I love during the strenuous and challenging IB curriculum.
-After my first few terms at QASMT however, I learnt a couple of vital things.
-Firstly, I realised that my worries about the IB not accommodating for my interests outside of academia, were ill-founded.
-An integral, core part of the diploma is ‘CAS’ (Creativity, Action and Service), whereby records are made of our physical activity, creative projects and service in the community.
-This suited me very well, as the fun runs I love to take part in every year such as the Bridge to Brisbane, Mother’s Day Classic, Lake Manchester Trail, Twilight Fun Run and International Women’s Day Fun Run thereby all count towards my diploma; as well as rowing and the QASMT sport teams I am part of.
-Furthermore, QASMT’s wide range of musical ensembles has allowed me to continue playing cello in the orchestra.
+After my first few terms at QASMT Campus however, I learnt a couple of vital things.
+Firstly, I realised that my worries about the IB not accommodating for my interests outside of academia were ill-founded.
+An integral, core part of the diploma is CAS (Creativity, Activity and Service), whereby records are made of our physical activity, creative projects and service in the community.
+This suited me very well, as the fun runs I love to take part in every year, such as the Bridge to Brisbane, Mother’s Day Classic, Lake Manchester Trail, Twilight Fun Run and International Women’s Day Fun Run thereby all count towards my diploma, as well as rowing and the QASMT Campus sport teams I am part of.
+Furthermore, QASMT Campus offers a wide range of musical ensembles and has allowed me to continue playing cello in the orchestra.

-In addition, although rowing in particular is inherently time-consuming what with the thrice-weekly early morning training sessions and weekend regattas, I learnt that exercising is absolutely vital as a stress relief mechanism for me.
-I recently participated in the Head of the River regatta at Coomera, the first regatta of the season and an essential benchmark from which coaches will place us into crew boats for the following competitive regattas.
+In addition, although rowing in particular is inherently time-consuming what with the thrice-weekly early morning training sessions and weekend egattas, I learnt that exercising is absolutely vital as a stress relief mechanism for me.
+I recently participated in the Head of the River Regatta at Coomera, the first regatta of the season and an essential benchmark from which coaches will place us into crew boats for the following competitive regattas.
 Unfortunately, the regatta was also planned for the weekend before exam block which made me indecisive as to whether to participate.
 In the end I went along and won all races I had been entered in (singles, double and quad) and had a fantastic day.
-I revised my psychology notes between races and before derigging boats at the end of the day, and found that I was so much more receptive to the information I was learning.
-Now in my third term of grade 11 at QASMT, I have learnt that by organizing myself and working hard in the time I do have, I am able to comfortably balance school, life and sport.
+I revised my psychology notes between races and before derigging boats at the end of the day and found I was so much more receptive to the information I was learning.
+Now in my third term of Year 11 at QASMT Campus, I have learnt that by organising myself and working hard in the time I do have, I am able to comfortably balance school, life and sport.